Healing begins at the place where body and mind meet.

 Jennifer brings over 20 years of experience supporting individuals through life’s most potent thresholds.
 With a background in somatic bodywork, yoga therapy and meditation, Jennifer offers her patients an integrative mental health care experience.

 Jennifer spent the first half of her professional life as a somatic practitioner supporting women navigating a variety of issues including eating disorders, menstrual and sexual health issues, fibromyalgia, prenatal and postpartum issues, anxiety, trauma and chronic pain.
-Before receiving her graduate education as a PMHNP, she spent 8 years as a hospice and palliative registered nurse and clinical director.

 Jennifer has spoken and educated on integrative practices and continues to help other healthcare workers and providers learn how to better communicate about and hold space for the challenging thresholds our patients are navigating.
 Jennifer offers consulting services to organizations, providers and individuals in helping professions.